If you, or someone you know, are in a mental health crisis there are people who can help you.

-Rethink have also produced information on getting help in a crisis.
+Rethink have also produced a factsheet on getting help for someone in a mental health crisis.

 When you are feeling well you might like to think about putting together a crisis plan.
 A crisis plan would give your friends, family and professionals information about how to best support you if you experience another crisis.

 Mind has written a guide to help you consider your options and how you might draw up a crisis plan.